deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 "Detainee, please stand." they ordered.
 Stephen gathered his things, nodded to him, and made to leave by the opposite door.

 "Come back here!"
 Six snapped, surging to his feet as far as his restraints would allow and straining against them. "*Come back here, you!
-You’re LYING!*"
+You’re LYING!"*

 Stephen didn’t even dignify that accusation with a response.